 I want to share the plan we used.
-I mentioned here that we follow Dave Ramsey’s baby steps.
-They are outlined in his books, which I highly recommend you read….but I’m going to outline them today in my own words and offer you some words of encouragement to you along the way!
+I mentioned we follow Dave Ramsey’s baby steps.
+They are outlined in his books, which I highly recommend you read….but I would also like to share them in my own words and offer you some words of encouragement to you along the way!

 This has to come first.

-If you are single and have relatively low living expenses or are in high school/college you can probably get away with $500 but $1000 is best.
+If you are single and have relatively low living expenses or are in high school/college you can probably get away with $500, otherwise, $1000 is the magic number.

 Put this money either in an account where you are certain you will not touch it (because it is sacred)….or preferably in a box inside a fire-proof safe that is wrapped in barbed wire protected by a hangry drooling Doberman!